 - Betty Barnowksy has an affair with XIII.
 Later, she gets married with Armand de Préseau.
 Juan tries and picks her up and she nearly succombs to his charms.

 - Jessica Martin is Giordino's mistress.
 She seduces Seamus O'Neil.
 She is in a relationship with Irina.
 She has an affair with XIII.

 - Frank Giordino sleeps with Jessica Martin.
 He has an affair with Felicity Brown.

 - Felicity Brown was the wife of Jeremie Rowland, while having an affair with his brother Matt.
 Later, she marries Ortiz.
 She has a affairs with Peralta, Spencer, Giordino and Don Rigoberto.

 - A MacGuffin Full of Money: Maximilian's Gold.

-- No Celebrities Were Harmed: John F. Kennedy, Robert F. Kennedy, Lee Marvin, Bob Woodward, Carl Bernstein and many others have expies in the series.
+- No Historical Figures Were Harmed: John F. Kennedy, Robert F. Kennedy, Julius and Ethel Rosenberg, Che Guevara, and many others have expies in the series.

 - Full Red: XIII found out his identity.
-The last living members of the Conspiracy of the XX are arrested ...save number One.
+The last living members of the Conspiracy of the XX are arrested ...save Number I.

 - The Trial: The Moongose and Number One die.
 But on the last page XIII is jailed by Frank Giordino.

-- The Last Round: The last villains die and XIII moves in the house of the old couple who took care of him in The Day of The Black Sun.
+- The Last Round: The last villains die and XIII moves into the house of the old couple who took care of him in The Day of the Black Sun.
 It was the end of the series until Yves Sente renewed it.

-- What Happened to the Mouse?: Felicity Brown disapears halfway the The Last Round.
+- What Happened to the Mouse?: Felicity Brown disapears halfway through The Last Round.
 As far as we know she's still alive and free despite her numerous crimes.